leorochael/warsaw-banking/README.md

 `warsaw` is a spyware that is foisted by Brazillian banks upon Brazillian users of internet banking under the guise of a "security module".

+This repository contains code to build and run a container in rootless mode

 Installation
 ===

+Prereqs
+====

+This repository requires [`buildah`](https://buildah.io/) to build and [`podman`](https://podman.io/) to run.

+It was tested in a machine that had [`fuse-overlayfs`](https://github.com/containers/libpod/blob/master/docs/tutorials/rootless_tutorial.md#ensure-fuse-overlayfs-is-installed) installed before first running `buildah` or `podman`.

+Please follow the links above to install those tools.

+It might be possible to build and run with other tools, but this hasn't been tested.

+Build
+====

 Run: